wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3.1.md

 Figure 1 shows the cross‑domain δ constraints and the combined posterior.
 The convergence of these independent constraints suggests δ represents a fundamental constant of nature.

 ### 2.2 A Parameter-Free Lab-to-Cosmos Validation

+We now demonstrate the framework's **parameter-free predictive power**: taking the independently measured **β/α = 0.0503** from §2.1, we obtain a prediction for the cosmological decay constant k that matches JWST/MIDIS **without** tuning.

 Analysis of JWST/MIDIS galaxy evolution reveals exponential flux evolution with redshift: